Generalised anxiety disorder (GAD)

 If you experience this level of anxiety, you feel worried about many things.
-You worry about your finances, your family, your car, your pets, literally anything can cause concern.
+You may worry about your finances, your family, your car, your pets – anything can cause concern.
 Sometimes even thinking about how to get through your day makes you feel anxious.
 This is mentally and physically exhausting.

-Anxiety levels in most people with GAD fluctuate – when their anxiety level is mild, people with GAD can function socially and be gainfully employed.
+Anxiety levels in most people with GAD fluctuate.
+When their anxiety level is mild, people with GAD can take part in their usual life activities, such as work, school or socialising, without too much trouble.
 When their anxiety is severe, some people may have difficulty carrying out the simplest daily activities.